When it comes to good old fashioned BBQ, brisket is just one of those meats that can always be the centerpiece of a plate of delicious smoked meats.

 You can find it on the menu in just about every single BBQ joint, and over the last decade it’s become increasingly popular for backyard pit masters to perfect their own brisket recipes.

 But what is brisket exactly?
-It clearly tastes good, but where does it come from and how does it get to its delectable form on my plate?
+It clearly tastes good, but where does it come from and how does it get to its delectable form on your plate?

 In this article, we’ve created a guide for everything you could ever possibly want to know about brisket.
 We’ll answer the question – “What is brisket?” and much more.
 Read on to learn more about this delicious cut of BBQ!